zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 Before you can start using LiveDocx, you must first `sign up`_ for an account.
 The account is completely free of charge and you only need to specify a **username**, **password** and **e-mail address**.
 Your login credentials will be dispatched to the e-mail address you supply, so please type carefully.
-If, or when, your application gets really popular and you require high performance, or additional features, you can update from the free service to the premium service for a minimal monthly charge.
+If, or when, your application gets really popular and you require high performance, or additional features only supplied in the premium service, you can upgrade from the free service to the premium service for a minimal monthly charge.
 For details of the various services, please refer to http://www.livedocx.com/pub/pricing.

 .. _zend.service.livedocx.templates-documents: